ngcurrier/ProteusCFD/README.md

 Dependencies for OS (you need to install these on the system prior to building)
 ====================
 * Cmake for building Metis
-* Make for building Proteus
+* Make for building ProteusCFD and tools
 * GNU/C/C++
 * GNU FORTRAN (gfortran)
 * MPI (version dependent on local machine infrastructure, we suggest openMPI if you get a choice)